ianliew/create_icons/README.md

 # Create Icons

+## Usage

 ```
 php create_icon.php image.png
 ```

+## Descriptions

-Creates set of icons for AppIcon
+Creates set of icons to be used for AppIcon using PHP GD image functions

 | Set              | Spec    | Size |
 |------------------|---------|-----:|